 If you lose your device and need to suspend or remove cards from Apple Pay

-If you turned on Find My iPhone on your iPhone or iPad, you can simply suspend Apple Pay by placing your device in Lost Mode using Find My iPhone instead of immediately canceling your cards.
-You can also permanently remove the ability to pay with Apple Pay using the credit and debit cards on your device and attempt to remove the rewards cards stored on your device by erasing the device remotely using Find My iPhone.
-On iPhone, iPad, and Apple Watch, you can go to iCloud.com/Settings to remove the ability to make payments from credit and debit cards on the device.
+If you turned on Find My iPhone on your iPhone, iPad, or Apple Watch, you can simply suspend Apple Pay by placing your device in Lost Mode using Find My iPhone instead of immediately canceling your cards.
+You can also permanently remove the ability to pay with Apple Pay using the credit, debit, and prepaid cards on your device and attempt to remove the rewards cards stored on your device by erasing the device remotely using Find My iPhone.
+On iPhone, iPad, and Apple Watch, you can go to iCloud.com/Settings to remove the ability to make payments from cards on the device.

-Your credit and debit cards will be suspended or removed from Apple Pay by your bank or your bank’s authorized service provider even if your device is offline and not connected to a cellular or Wi-Fi network.
+Your credit, debit, and prepaid cards will be suspended or removed from Apple Pay by your bank or your bank’s authorized service provider even if your device is offline and not connected to a cellular or Wi-Fi network.
 You can also call your bank to suspend or remove your credit and debit cards from Apple Pay.

 Maintaining your privacy

 The moment you begin using Apple Pay, strong privacy measures are already at work protecting your information.
-Apple has built extensive privacy safeguards into Apple Pay, iOS, and watchOS.
+Apple has built extensive privacy safeguards into Apple Pay, iOS, watchOS, and macOS.

-Data Apple provides to your bank or your bank’s authorized service provider when you attempt to add a credit or debit card may only be used by them to determine whether to approve adding your card to Apple Pay or improve their anti-fraud protections.
+Data Apple provides to your bank or your bank’s authorized service provider when you attempt to add a credit, debit, or prepaid card may only be used by them to determine whether to approve adding your card to Apple Pay or improve their anti-fraud protections.

 Using Apple Pay in stores